mllee/pomod/README.md

 Anyways I hope users of the app find it useful!

 _____
-As of this writing (11/4/14) the app is still needs lots of fixes thanks to a miserably busy courseload, but I'll resume work on this as soon as I get a chance.
+As of this writing (11/4/14) the app is still needs lots of work.

-I really do enjoy working on this, tis a shame I can't at the moment.
+I'm a bit busy at the moment but I'll continue work on this periodically as I find time.